How do I run my program?

 .dylib on macOS, and

 .dll on Windows targets) and a C language header, allowing the use of all public APIs available in your Kotlin/Native program from C/C++ code.
-See this example of using such a shared object to provide a bridge between Python and Kotlin/Native.

 How do I create a static library or an object file?